LLNL/RAJA/docs/sphinx/feature/atomic.rst

 the value of 'val' will be 5.

-However, the operators that the 'AtomicRef' class provide return the object which holds the address of the data given at construction.
+Note that the operators that the 'AtomicRef' class provide return the object that holds the address of the data given passes the constructor.
 If you need to keep the original value of the data before the atomic call, you need to use the atomic methods listed above.

 ---------------
 Atomic Policies